adilk0/TextUtils/README.md

-# TextUtils - Adil Khan
+# TextUtils with Dark Mode - Adil Khan

 ## This app is used to manupulate text according to your needs.